jon-harper/OmniBox/docs/assembly/rear.md

 </figure>

 !!! tip "Before Continuing"
-    It is a good idea to perform initial power on tests now.
+    It is a good idea to perform initial power on tests before moving on to the next section.

 [rear_final]: ../img/assembly/panels/rear_final.webp